delbusque/Projects/Cubicle/README.md

-# Cubicle application
+# Cubicle

-created as an exercise for JS BACK-END COURSE
+ Node.js, Express.js and MongoDB web app for adding and browsing cubicles with user authorisation and authentication.